How Much Is A Linear Foot

 Understanding the Linear Foot

 The formula for calculating the linear feet is straightforward: you just measure the length of the item or space in feet.
-For instance, if you need to cover a 20-foot wall with baseboards, you would need 20 linear feet of baseboard material.
+So for instance, if you need to cover a 20-foot wall with baseboards, you would need 20 linear feet of baseboard material.
 There are several reasons why using linear feet is advantageous.
 First, it simplifies purchasing.
 Instead of estimating total area and then converting, you directly measure the length needed.
 Second, it aids in accurate cost estimation.
-Since many materials are priced per linear foot, you can quickly calculate the total cost by multiplying the length by the price per foot.
+That said, since many materials are priced per linear foot, you can quickly calculate the total cost by multiplying the length by the price per foot.
 Finally, using linear feet reduces waste.
 By ordering the precise length required, you minimize leftover materials and save money.

 Trends and Latest Developments